 Kitselas offers guided and self-guided Canyon tours.
 The facility is also available for private functions.

-Please visit the Kitselas Canyon website to learn more about how to visit.
+Visit the Kitselas Canyon website to learn more about the site and how to visit.